 Channels

-Select ‘As Source’ when encoded FLAC audio should have the same number of channels as source audio.
+Select ‘As Source’ when encoded FLAC audio should have the same number of channels as the source audio.
 This is the default preferred setting.

-A fixed number of channels also can be set to:
+A fixed number of channels can also be set to:

 • Mono (1 Channel).
-If the source audio has more than one channel, it will be downmixed to mono in output FLAC files.
+If the source audio has more than one channel, it will be downmixed to mono in the output FLAC files.

 • Stereo (2 Channels).
-If the source audio has more than two channels, it will be downmixed to a stereo in output FLAC files.
+If the source audio has more than two channels, it will be downmixed to a stereo in the output FLAC files.

 FLAC Format Preferences - List of Channels